 bullet "Let's measure" and follow the instructions.
 Don't forget to start your stopwatch!

-After having performed the measurement, I hope you agree that the speed of the "DAB-Method" for calibration,
+After having performed the calibration, I hope you agree that the speed of the "DAB-Method",

 presented here, is unbeatable.

 Sometimes it is useful to have a receiver tuned exactly (what ever that means) to the frequency commanded.
 Cheap RTL-SDR dongles (as I am using some) usually don't fulfil this requirement.
 They have frequency errors up to about 100ppm, sometimes even more.
 Ppm means "parts per million".
 For instance, if you commanded your receiver (100ppm accuracy) a frequency of 500MHz, it might in reality be tuned 50kHz off the nominal frequency you requested, because 1ppm corresponds to 500Hz.